pachums/pachums/README.md

 Mathematician with a great passion for Data Science and Machine Learning.
 I am a self-starter, proactive and enjoy working and learning in a team.

-"They admire you for the way you are, not for your CV".

 ## Skills
 ![](https://img.shields.io/pypi/pyversions/Django?color=00b029&logo=python&logoColor=white)
 ![](https://img.shields.io/badge/Python-NumPy-informational?style=flat&logo=numpy&logoColor=white&color=00b029)